Florida Labor Laws Guide

 Leave of paid absence may not exceed 240 working hours during one year.

-Florida employers are not required to provide employees with bereavement leave.
+Bereavement leave — under federal and Florida law, employers are not required to provide employees with bereavement leave.

 Child labor laws in Florida

-The regulations regarding child labor in Florida ensure that minors work in an environment that doesn't pose any physical, emotional, or moral danger to them.
+The regulations regarding child labor in Florida ensure that minors work in an environment that does not pose any physical, emotional, or moral danger to them.

-But, unlike other states — such as Alabama — Florida doesn't require minors to obtain work permits or working papers from either schools or government agencies to be able to work.
+Unlike other states — such as Alabama — Florida does not require minors to obtain work permits or working papers from schools or government agencies to be able to work.
+However, employers must keep a record of proof of the child’s age issued by the district school.

-However, Florida does regulate things like working hours, breaks, and similar, when it comes to child labor.
+Moreover, Florida child labor laws regulate things like working hours, breaks, and similar stuff regarding child labor.

 Work time restrictions for Florida minors

-Florida has both state and federal labor laws regulating the working hours of minors.
+The state of Florida uses both state laws and the FLSA when it comes to regulating the working hours of minors.

-For minors aged 14 and 15 when public schools are NOT in session (June 1st through Labor Day):
+The following are work time restrictions for minors aged 14 and 15 when public schools are NOT in session (June 1 through Labor Day):

-For minors aged 16, 17 when public or private schools are in session:
+Next are work time restrictions for minors aged 16 and 17 when public or private schools are in session:

-For minors aged 16, 17 when public or private schools are NOT in session:
+Finally, here are the work time restrictions for minors aged 16 and 17 when public or private schools are NOT in session:

 Exemptions from time restrictions for Florida minors